felipegtx/Raska/README.md

 raska.plot(circle);
 ```

-By changing the reference to the element you can (re)define the element properties position at any time without any further hasle.
-For example if you want if to move to the right you can just to the following.
+By keeping the reference to the element you can easily (re)define its properties (eg: its position) at any time without any further hassle.
+For example if you want it to move to the right you can just do:

 ```javascript
 circle.x += 10;